 Education at home/Remote learning: - Where children are being asked to learn online at home, our school will refer to and use the links and resources provided by the DfE; Safeguarding in schools, colleges and other providers and Safeguarding in remote education.
 The Governing board have systems in place to limit children' exposure to safeguarding issues through IT.
 They will have filters and monitoring systems in place, and these are regulated, and risk assessed as part of the prevent duty.

 - Children's Commissioner-Online Safety

 - Teaching online safety in education settings

 - Appropriate Filtering and Monitoring

 - CEOP-Safety Centre

 - National Cyber Security Centre

 - NSPCC-Undertaking remote teaching safely

-- PHSE-Advice on addressing coronavirus (COVID-19)

 - 360 Degree Safe Online Safety Review Tool

 - UKCCIS-UK Council for Child Internet Safety